-To visualize how markets work, imagine an essentially constant Expected Return for a given investment portfolio set at the fulcrum of this teeter-totter.
+To visualize how markets work, imagine an essentially constant monthly Expected Return for a given investment portfolio set at the fulcrum of this teeter-totter.
 The Uncertainty of the Expected Return would be on the left side and the Price would be on the right side.
-The price is moving inversely proportional to the uncertainty of expected returns.
-When price (set by willing sellers agreeing with willing buyers in a free market) has fallen 2%, you can imply that uncertainty (guided by unexpected and random new information about the systematic or market risk, i.e. news about capitalism) went up 2%.
-When the price has increased 2%, uncertainty fell 2%, allowing the investors assumptions of Expected Return at the time of buying the investment to remain essentially constant.
+The price is moves inversely proportional to the uncertainty of the expected return.
+When price (set by willing sellers agreeing with willing buyers in a free market) has fallen 2%, you could imply that uncertainty (guided by unexpected and random new information about the systematic or market risk, i.e. news about capitalism) went up 2%.
+When the price has increased 2%, uncertainty fell 2%, allowing the investor's assumptions of the Expected Return at the time of buying the investment to remain essentially constant.
 These concepts are illustrated in this painting:

 Listen to Ken French discuss the market in terms of this model.
 "Expect to get a normal [expected] rate of return for the risk taken"

 In the dynamic graphic below, you can see Index Portfolio 60 overlaid on a probability machine, or Galton Board, and observe how 780 months of simulated historical monthly data matches up to the random dropping of beads through a pattern of pins which represent risk.